SachinBahukhandi/Laravel-Abuse-IP/README.md

 ### Usage

-Use the `middleware::AbuseIp::class` where ever required like in form page or post urls.Or you can add the middleware to your code, For Laravel 10 and below add the middleware `Http/Kernel.php`, For Laravel 11 add to `bootstrap/app/php`
+Use the `middleware::AbuseIp::class` wherever required like on the form page or post URLs.Or you can add the middleware to your code, For Laravel 10 and below add the middleware `Http/Kernel.php`, For Laravel 11 add to `bootstrap/app/php`

 ```php
 //Laravel 10 and below